 In Nigeria, the Consumer Expectations Survey is based on a sample of 1800 households.
 It provides consumers’ tendencies and expectations for general economic conditions, job opportunities, personal financial standing and market developments.
 The overall consumer confidence index is computed as an average of three measures: the outlook on macroeconomic conditions, family financial situation and family income.
 The CES is computed as the percentage share of respondents that answered positively less the percentage share of respondents that answered negatively with regard to the given indicator.
 This page provides - Nigeria Consumer Confidence - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Nigeria Consumer Confidence - actual data, historical chart and calendar of releases - was last updated on April of 2018.
+Nigeria Consumer Confidence - actual data, historical chart and calendar of releases - was last updated on June of 2018.